mehulagg/gitlab/doc/subscriptions/index.md

 For more information, including program requirements, please see the [Startup program's landing page](https://about.gitlab.com/solutions/startups/).

 All questions and requests related to the GitLab for Startups program should be sent to: startups@gitlab.com.

+### Support for Community Programs
+Since our Community Programs are free of cost, our regular Priority Support is not included, but can be purchased at a 95% discount in some cases.
+If interested, please email the relevant community program team: education@gitlab.com, opensource@gitlab.com, startups@gitlab.com.

+Here is a diagram to help community program members find support for various reasons:

+FIXME: [Insert image: support-diagram-community-programs]

 ## Contact Support